 - Heat Up Time.
 Most handheld steam cleaners heat up relatively quickly, but it’s still worth checking the heat up time.
 We find that the longer a steam cleaner takes to heat up, the less likely you are to use it in the long run.

 - Power.
-The more powerful a steam cleaner is, the easier it'll cut through tough grease or stubborn stains.
-If you're going to be using the cleaner on grills, grout or other difficult locations, make sure you choose a handheld model with a focused and powerful steam output.
+The more powerful a steam cleaner is, the easier it’ll cut through tough grease or stubborn stains.
+If you’re going to be using the cleaner on grills, grout or other difficult locations, make sure you choose a handheld model with a focused and powerful steam output.
+Nearly all handheld models are corded rather than cordless, so make sure you check the cord length.

 - Brand.
 We usually recommend buying steam cleaners made by brands with established reputations.
 This doesn’t guarantee quality, but makes it more likely that you’re buying a powerful and reliable steam cleaner.
 Some examples of (generally) trustworthy brands include Bissell, Black & Decker, Beldray, VonHaus, Hoover, Morphy Richards, Karcher and Vax – although not all these brands produce handheld models.